unlikelycreator/FullStack_Mainframe/Introduction_to_Mainframe.md

 # Types of Data Processing in Mainframe
-- There are two types of Data processing: o Batch Processing8 o Online Transaction Processing
+- There are two types of Data processing:
+      - Batch Processing8
+      - Online Transaction Processing
 - Batch Processing:
-      o Batch Operation process without any user Interaction. o A batch Job is submitted on a computer the job reads and processes the data in bulk and produce output. o Eg: Monthly Bank Statement.
+      - Batch Operation process without any user Interaction.
+      - A batch Job is submitted on a computer the job reads and processes the data in bulk and produce output.
+      - Eg: Monthly Bank Statement.
-        o JOB A-Calculate total monthly withdrawal.
+        - JOB A-Calculate total monthly withdrawal.
-        o JOB B-Calculate money deposits.
+        - JOB B-Calculate money deposits.
-        o Job C-Calculate total balance
+        - Job C-Calculate total balance
-- Online Transaction Processing: o It occurs interactively with the end user. o Uses ClIcs (Customer information Control System). o Eg: Money withdrawal from ATM, Booking airplane tickets.
+- Online Transaction Processing:
+      - It occurs interactively with the end user.
+      - Uses ClIcs (Customer information Control System).
+      - Eg: Money withdrawal from ATM, Booking airplane tickets.

 # Inreoduction to Batch Process
 - Execution of set of programs without manual intervention.
   Eg: Instagram Upload Images.
-    o Uploaded Images need to be compressed to be stored in large databases so a time slot is allocated to do this called s Batch Window o A Batch Window: A time slot where online activity is less intensive.
+    - Uploaded Images need to be compressed to be stored in large databases so a time slot is allocated to do this called s Batch Window
+    - A Batch Window: A time slot where online activity is less intensive.
 So midnight will be considered as Batch window to do so.